 University presidents are responsible for:

-The propriety of expenditures and the integrity of financial reporting made by campus auxiliary organizations;
+The propriety of expenditures and the integrity of financial reporting made by university auxiliary organizations;

-Exercising prudent judgment in the utilization of campus auxiliary organizations;
+Exercising prudent judgment in the utilization of university auxiliary organizations;

-Ensuring the fiscal viability of campus auxiliary organizations;
+Ensuring the fiscal viability of university auxiliary organizations;

-Ascertaining that campus auxiliary organizations’ operations and expenditures comply with CSU and campus policy;
+Ascertaining that university auxiliary organizations’ operations and expenditures comply with CSU and university policy;

-Requiring campus auxiliary organizations to submit programs and budgets for review at a time and in a manner determined by the campus president;
+Requiring university auxiliary organizations to submit programs and budgets for review at a time and in a manner determined by the university president;

-Reviewing campus auxiliary organizations’ programs and budgets;
+Reviewing university auxiliary organizations’ programs and budgets;

-Requiring discontinuance of activities not in conformity with CSU and campus policy; and;
+Requiring discontinuance of activities not in conformity with CSU and university policy; and;

 Ensuring that costs incurred by CSU for services, products, and facilities provided to auxiliary organizations are properly and consistently recovered.

 See Cal.
 Educ.
-Code §§ 89756 and 89900(b); 5 CCR § 42402; Standing Orders of the Board of Trustees, Cost Allocation/ Reimbursement Plans for the CSU Operating Fund; Extended Education; Self-Supporting Instructional Courses and Programs, and section.
+Code §§ 89756 and 89900(b); 5 CCR § 42402; Standing Orders of the Board of Trustees, Cost Allocation/ Reimbursement Plans for the CSU Operating Fund; Extended Education; Self-Supporting Instructional Courses and Programs, and section on Trustees.

-Campus Chief Financial Officer
+University Chief Financial Officer

-Campus chief financial officers are the primary responsible campus official to assure administrative compliance by and fiscal oversight of campus auxiliary organizations.
-The campus chief financial officer or designee shall annually approve and implement a cost allocation plan.
-See Cost Allocation/ Reimbursement Plans for the CSU Operating Fund; Extended Education; Self-Supporting Instructional Courses and Programs.
+University chief financial officers are the primary responsible official to assure administrative compliance by and fiscal oversight of university auxiliary organizations.
+The university chief financial officer or designee shall annually approve and implement a cost allocation plan.
+See Cost Allocation/ Reimbursement Plans for the CSU Operating Fund and Extended Education; Self-Supporting Instructional Courses and Programs.

 Functions Of Auxiliary Organizations

-For an auxiliary organization to engage in a specific function, the function must be an integral part of the educational mission of the campus and the CSU and be conducted in conformity with CSU and campus policy.
+For an auxiliary organization to engage in a specific function, the function must be an integral part of the educational mission of the university and the CSU and be conducted in conformity with CSU and university policy.
 See 5 CCR § 42500.

 Authorized Functions

-The trustees have determined that the following functions are appropriate for auxiliary organizations to perform:
+The trustees have determined that auxiliary organizations may perform any of the following functions:

 Student body organization programs;

-Bookstore, food services, and campus services;
+Bookstore, food services, and university services;

 Housing;